 If an ACCME accredited provider undergoes a corporate change, resulting, for instance, from a merger or acquisition, the ACCME expects to be made aware of the change as soon as possible so that the ACCME can work through the transition with the organization.

 Keep in mind that the ACCME accreditation was awarded to the organization that sought the accreditation and was able to demonstrate compliance with accreditation requirements.
 For this reason, an organization cannot become an accredited provider by purchasing or merging with an organization that is already accredited.

-Similarly, when an accredited provider undergoes significant organizational change, for example, becoming owned by a commercial interest, the ACCME considers the provider to be significantly different than the organization that was accredited.
+Similarly, when an accredited provider undergoes significant organizational change, for example, becoming owned by an ineligible company the ACCME considers the provider to be significantly different than the organization that was accredited.
 The ACCME will expect the provider to cease providing CME as an ACCME accredited provider.
 The ACCME will set a date of Nonaccreditation for these providers.
-The ACCME’s Corporate Structure Review process is in place to assist organizations in determining whether they may be an ACCME-defined commercial interest.
+The ACCME’s Corporate Structure Review process is in place to assist organizations in determining whether they may be an ineligible company.
 Click here for more information.